carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

   - Use case: Centralized configuration for dev/uat/prod environment to be used by CLI, SDK, and Lambda function
 - `Run Command` allows you to automate common administrative tasks and perform one-time configuration changes on EC2 instances at scale
 - `Session Manager` replaces the need for Bastions to access instances in private subnet

+- Use Case: A PowerShell script is required to be executed on a fleet of Amazon EC2 instances running Microsoft Windows.
+The instances have already been launched.
+What tool can be used ==> Run Command

 ### AWS Secrets Manager